StarKRE22/Atomic/README.md

 - **Atomic.AI** — solution for developing AI (coming soon)

 ## Game Example
+There is a game example in project.
 A mini game for two players in which you need to collect coins for a while.
 Which of the players collected the most, he won.

 > Note: Made without Odin Inspector!

 <img width="546" alt="изображение" src="https://github.com/user-attachments/assets/c7d114c8-f9bd-4c59-be36-2dc7ee3cdac9">

+## Tutorial Walkthrough
+There is a step-by-step tutorial in the project.
+It shows the key features of Atomic Framework and how mini-game was made step by step.